mabogunje/yorudi/README.md

         simplified yoruba (1)       glossary of definitions (3)

+#### 1. Simplified Yoruba
-1. This is simply the word in the standard roman alphabet.
+This is simply the word in the standard roman alphabet.
 + It should be recorded as it is spoken in the Oyo dialect for consistency
 + Neither tone nor decomposition should be indicated e.g ati, jeun, loke, sugbon

-##### 2. YORUBA DECOMPOSITION
+#### 2. Yoruba Decomposition
 Here the word must be fully specified to include the following properties
 + Tone marks
 + Component words (making sure to identify the root)
 + Linguistic properties i.e  Assimilation and Elision

-##### 3. GLOSSARY
+#### 3. Glossary
 The glossary is a list of synonymous words and phrases in the target language
 + Each synonym must be separated by a forward slash
 + Each glossary entry may optionally feature short annotations in parentheses
 + For readability, each slash in the glossary should be two (2) spaces away from the last entry

-##### 4. ATTRIBUTE LIST
+#### 4. Attribute List
 The attribute list may be used to indicate special properties such as indexes into other Yòrúdí language dictionaries.
 In most cases a contributor need not concern themselves with these.
 + The attribute list must be denoted by angle brackets of the form < attrib. list >
 + Each attribute consist of a key-value pair separated by a colon and must be separated by a vertical bar
-+ For readability, there should always be a spaces between vertical-bars and attributes as well as the colon and value in the key value pair (as in the previous example)
++ For readability, there should always be a space between vertical-bars and attributes as well as the colon and value in the key value pair (as in the previous example)

 ## ADDITIONAL NOTES